f-ajmal/pokedex-app/README.md

 A simple application that fetches and displays Pokemon data from PokeAPI

+This app has been deployed on Vercel.
+Check it out here: https://pokedex-app-fa.vercel.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).